addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

         ]
     }

-Create a subnet
+Create a Subnet
 ---------------
-We created the subnet with a /23.
-This results in 512 addresses, but 507 addresses are usable.
+Use the following awscli command to create a Subnet with a prefix length of /23 (512 addresses).

+We only 507 usable addresses.
 This is because, the first address is the network address, the last address is the broadcast address and the second through fourth addresses are reserved by AWS.

 .. code-block::